Fronhofen: Municipal council

-The council is made up of 6 council members, who were elected at the municipal election held on 7 June 2009, and the honorary mayor as chairman.
+The council is made up of 6 council members, who were elected at the municipal election held on 9 June 2024, and the honorary mayor as chairman.

 Mayor

-Fronhofen’s mayor is Dirk Klöckner.
+Fronhofen’s mayor is Michael Gerhardy.

 Coat of arms

 The German blazon reads: In Schwarz auf silbernem Dreiberg, darin wachsender blauer Krummstab, ein rotbewehrter und gezungter goldener Löwe nach links.

 The municipality’s arms might in English heraldic language be described thus: Sable in base a mount of three argent surmounting which an abbot’s staff sinister issuant from base azure, and upon which a lion rampant sinister queue fourché Or armed and langued gules.

 The silver charge in base, the mount of three (called a Dreiberg in German heraldry) and the lion standing thereupon are drawn from the 1773 seal once used by the Schultheißerei.
 The lion refers to the former landholders, the Counts of Simmern and the Elector of the Palatinate.
 The abbot’s staff refers to the lordly estate of the Augustinian canons of Ravengiersburg, from which the municipality gets its name, “lordly estate” being Fronhof in German.

 The arms have been borne since 15 March 1981, and they were designed by Willi Wagner.